 We can’t change the fact that you don’t know exactly when or how much you will get paid, but we can help you get to the place where you don’t have to stress about it so much, because you’ve already taken care of your most important needs, regardless of what comes in this week or next.
 Which would change the game, right?

-Today, in the second installment of our 9-week series on Budgeting With A Variable Income, we’re going to talk about pay cycles.
+Today, in the second installment of our eight-part series on budgeting with an irregular income, we’re going to talk about pay cycles.
 And how you can be in total control of your money even if your pay cycle and your budget cycle don’t align.

 When it comes right down to it, your quest for control likely revolves around a question that everyone asks themselves: Can I afford it?
 It’s the answer to this question that feels so elusive.